 With so many discounts just around the corner, it’s common to hold off spending in the lead-up to massive sales.
-In fact, an estimated 14.8 million Brits (35.7%) have deferred dropping pounds on clothing, electronics, major appliances and furniture until the release of Black Friday and Cyber Monday deals.
+In fact, 37% of Brits have deferred dropping pounds on clothing, electronics, major appliances and furniture until the release of Black Friday and Cyber Monday deals.
 Better safe than sorry, right?

 Of those hanging out for a bargain, holding out for a few weeks is the most common (14%), followed by one- to two-months (13%), three to six months (8%) and a patient seven to eleven months (1%).
 There are even 1% of us willing to wait an entire year before taking on our next bargain shopping spree!

 Check out our Black Friday hub where you can find hundreds of deals at up to 80% off, all in one place.

 78.2% of Brits have fallen prey to impulsive online spending.
 But just how much is wasted on regretful purchases each year?
 Read more…

 Post-Brexit currency falls are making overseas travel more expensive for Britons.
 Read more…

 Netflix returns to the world of Jim Henson’s fantasy creation.
 Read more…